 According to an expedition report written by Hammond, “an ideal site was obtained at the fair grounds which were located about a mile from the center of the city.”
 Maybe someone in Baker City can tell you if the original fairgrounds still exist.
 If so, and if you’re an astronomy history buff and think this might be cool, maybe you can view the eclipse from that exact spot and follow in the footsteps of the men from 1918.

-The eclipse will begin at downtown Baker City at 9:09am PT with totality starting at 10:24am PT and lasting for one minute and 34 seconds.
+The eclipse will begin at downtown Baker City at approximately 9:09am PT with totality starting at about 10:24am PT and lasting for around one minute and 34 seconds.

 4. Craters of the Moon National Monument — Butte County, Idaho.
 On May 2, 1924, President Calvin Coolidge signed a proclamation establishing Craters of the Moon National Monument.
 Today, it encompasses over 1,000 square miles of volcanic features and lava fields.

 Certainly, there are lots of scenic places and stunning vistas along the path of totality, especially in the western U.S., from which you can view the National Eclipse.
 But where else can you bask in the shadow of the Moon in a place that purportedly looks like the Moon?
 Granted, most of Craters of the Moon National Monument lies outside the path of totality to the south.
 If you want to see a total eclipse, you’ll need to find an access point in the very northern reaches of the preserve, just below the town of Arco, Idaho.
 And even then, you might only get a little more than a minute of totality.
 But the landscape will be otherworldly.

 The eclipse will begin at the northern tip of Craters of the Moon National Monument at approximately 10:13am MT with totality starting at about 11:31am MT and lasting for around one minute and 16 seconds.